-University of Florida Institute of Food and Agricultural Sciences Extension recently issued a white paper identifying the latest fungus among us that’s causing a concern.
+University of Florida Institute of Food and Agricultural Sciences Extension recently issued a white paper identifying the latest fungus among us that are causing concern.

 Take-All Root Rot is a fungus that occurs naturally on turf roots all year long.
 Extended periods of rain or too much stress on the turf triggers this disease.
 Since the symptoms start at the roots, it is tough to identify at first but we may be seeing more of it given the amount of rain and extreme heat we’ve experienced recently.